18 December 2019

 All Green Party members are welcome to come along to our monthly meeting to discuss our plans for Worcester and Worcestershire.

-Our next meeting is our AGM and starts at 7:30pm on Wednesday 15th July.
+Our next meeting starts at 7:30pm on Wednesday 19th August.
 Our monthly business meetings will now be online via Zoom.
-Please contact Louis Stephen by email if you would like to attend.
+Please contact Nick Weeks by email if you would like to attend.
 If you need any help setting up Zoom, please get in touch.

 Worcester City Museum has no public cycle parking.
 The City Museum is situated on a cycle lane.
 Cycle parking would mean that City Museum visitors can make sustainable transport choices and help ease the City's traffic congestion.